PdxCodeGuild/Full-Stack-Day-Class/notes/django-templates.md

 </html>
 ```

+Template variable names and context dictionary keys need to match.
+The template doesn't know or care what Python variable names you use in the view.

 Templates have no knowledge of HTML syntax.
 They just interpolate strings.
 You're writing Django template code that needs to write HTML code.